St Paul and St Stephen Church, Gloucester

-St Paul and St Stephen's Church is a Church of England church located in Stroud Road, Gloucester, Gloucestershire.
-St Paul's church was built between 1882 and 1883.
-St Stephen's church was built between 1898 and 1900.
-St Stephen's church was closed in 2010 and the church was merged with St Paul's which became St Paul and St Stephen's church.
+St Paul and St Stephen Church is a Church of England church located in Stroud Road, Gloucester, Gloucestershire.
+St Paul church was built between 1882 and 1883.
+St Stephen church was built between 1898 and 1900.
+St Stephen church was closed in 2010 and the church was merged with St Paul's which became St Paul and St Stephen church.
 Closely associated with the church is St Paul's Church of England Primary school located in New Street, Gloucester which opened in 1870.

 History

 St Paul

 The building was constructed in 1882 by Alfred King with Capel Tripp being the architect.
 The church was consecrated for use on 11 October 1883 by the Bishop of Gloucester.
 It was built to serve the expanding population but also as a memorial to Robert Raikes on the 100th anniversary of the 1780 Sunday school movement.
 It was funded by a grant from the Incorporated Church Building Society and donations including a large gift from D.H.D Burr.
 In total around £6,500 was raised, although this was enough to complete the church two parts of the original design were not fully built including the nave which was stopped two bays short and the tower which was partially built and roofed over to provide a porch.
 However, even though the original design was not completed the church was still a large building with room for around 600 people in the nave mostly seated on benches.
 Originally the building was called the Raikes Memorial Church but it was renamed to St Paul's after an unsuccessful appeal to Sunday schools to contribute funds for the construction of the building.
 The font was also present around 1883 and was given by the archdeacon Edward Scobell of Gloucester.

 In 1884, the parish of St Paul's was formed and the church was officially endowed.
 A house built opposite the church on the Stroud Road in 1884 became the vicarage.
 The organ was donated at this time by the first vicar Reverend.
 W.H.S Davies, it is positioned at the south-east end of the building.
 In 1885, the north part of Tuffley was added to the parish.
 In 1888, a parish room was built in Tredworth Road, next to Tredworth School, this is now the New Apostolic Church.